kootenpv/xdb/README.md

-# Specification for `xdb`
+# xdb

-Here I describe the specification for a "wildcard" DB.
+For now, the readme contains the specification for a "wildcard" DB called `xdb`.

 The goal of `xdb` is to offer a single API for any database in Python.

 Once a module has been written for a particular database, it is as easy as changing the 1) [import statement](#importing) and 2) [server information](#server-information) to switch between backends.
 Let's say 2-5 lines of code, total.

-**Disclaimer: This is my first attempt at writing a specification before actually writing code, so bear with me.**
+**Disclaimer: This is my first attempt at writing a specification before actually writing code, so please bear with me. **

 Collaboration: Note that I very much appreciate people collaborating on this specification (and of course, the actual writing of code) to make it better.